 A study of the critical issues related to managing data in organizations.
 The concept of data as a resource, the data environment, the database approach, and the need for data modeling are examined in detail.
 The growing use of database management systems in managing data is discussed.
-The data administration function, its relevance in evolving organizations, and emerging issues are also addressed physical interconnection are explored in an applied model incorporating a range of network services to support application development, distributed processing, information centers, and distance learning.
-Emphasis is placed on the impact of data-communications technology on organizations and on the design of future information systems.
+The data administration function, its relevance in evolving organizations, and emerging issues are also addressed.